Home Ethernet Wiring Guide: How to Get a Wired Home Network?

-When moving to a new house, most people would likely to choose Wi-Fi to get the network as laying cable in the house is too complicated and makes room messy.
-But the wired network is faster and securer for internet access, file sharing, media streaming, online gaming and other things.
+When moving to a new house, most people would likely to choose Wi-Fi to get the network as laying cable in the house is too complicated and makes the room messy.
+But the wired network is faster and more secure for internet access, file sharing, media streaming, online gaming and other things.
 So comparatively, the wired network is better than the wireless.
 Then how to wire Ethernet cable?
-Check the following paragraphs for home Ethernet wiring guide.
+Check the following paragraphs for your home Ethernet wiring.

 The basis of your wired home network will be Ethernet.
 This word has a very specific technical meaning, but in common use, it’s simply the technology behind 99% of computer networks.
 Most computers now come already equipped with an Ethernet adapter – it’s the squarish hole that accepts Ethernet cables.

 For wiring Ethernet cable, the broadband connection usually being cable, DSL, or something else will first go through some kind of device typically called a modem.
 The modem’s job is to convert the broadband signal to Ethernet.
 You’ll connect that Ethernet from your broadband modem to a broadband router.
 Router, as its name implies, is used to “route” information between computers on your home network and between those computers and the broadband connection to the Internet.
 Each of your computers already has an Ethernet adapter.
 An Ethernet cable will run from each computer to the router and another cable will connect the router to the modem.

 From the passage above we know that the wired home network connection is based on Ethernet cable, next you'll have to decide what type of cable you want to use.

-If you do decide to go the Cat6 route there will be a few more options.
-There will be UTP and STP types of cables, where the U and S stand for unshielded and shielded.
+If you have made your decision on the cable, then you will have to consider which type of cable you need-UTP or STP?
+UTP stands for unshielded twisted pair while STP stands for shielded twisted pair.
 Shielded is much more expensive because it adds a layer of protection on the outside of the cables.
 For home use, the unshielded is completely fine.